AndreZenner/shifty/README.md

 # Shifty
-This repository allows you to build your own **Shifty** - a weight-shifting dynamic passiv haptic proxy for virtual reality interaction!
+This repository allows you to build your own **Shifty** - a weight-shifting dynamic passiv haptic proxy for virtual reality!

 ![Image of the Shifty prototype](pics/shifty-2.jpg "The Shifty prototype")